Seacoast Friends Preserving Democracy

 Events

-Democratic Roundtable
+Portsmouth Democratic Roundtable

 Co-Sponsored by the Portsmouth Democrats and the Seacoast Friends Preserving Democracy (SFPD)

-The Roundtable is an opportunity to socialize with Democrats and other friends without any agenda or rigid structure.
-It is an opportunity for new residents of Portsmouth to meet those involved with Seacoast Friends Preserving Democracy and the Portsmouth Democrats and learn of opportunities to get involved, suggest new ideas, or be supportive of planned initiatives.
+The monthly Portsmouth Democratic Roundtable is held on the 4th Tuesday of each month.
+It is an opportunity to socialize with Democrats and other friends without any agenda or rigid structure.
+It is an opportunity for new residents of Portsmouth to meet those involved in the Portsmouth Democrats and learn of opportunities to get involved, suggest new ideas, or be supportive of planned initiatives.

-For information or questions please contact Peter Somssich at 603-436-5382 (No Texts Please) or peter.somssich@gmail.com or Brian Wazlaw at 603-988-9998
+For information or questions please contact Peter Somssich at 603-436-5382 (No Texts Please) or peter.somssich@gmail.com or Brian Wazlaw at 603-988-9998, or briwazlaw@aol.com

 For the location of the Meetup or any other information, please contact Brian Wazlaw at 603-988-9998 or Peter Somssich at 603-436-5382